Quick links (Reference to most common page sections)

 In practice, this means that as a developer, you should leave the XLaunch ‘Extra option’ -> Disable access control unchecked

-This chapter will cover the setup of the Base Container Service (folder: ‘Base-Container’) and everything else required to enable X11 forwarding on a Windows host.
+This chapter will cover the setup of the Base Container Service (folder: ‘Base-Container’) and everything else required to run a GUI application on a Windows host.
 At the end of this setup, we will demonstrate that the program works as expected by executing a sample X application in the Base Container (xeyes).

 Before executing the Docker Compose file, ensure that the following items are installed and configured (refer to section 1.1, Process Architecture).
 The steps for these items will be explained in more detail in the following paragraphs: